wmentzel/tutorials/migrate_ubuntu_bios_to_uefi.md

 ### How to migrate Ubuntu (18.04) from BIOS (legacy mode) to UEFI

-1. Change from legacy to EFI
+1. Change your system firmware from (legacy) BIOS to EFI mode

 1. Boot Ubuntu Live CD

-1. Create ESP partition using GParted
+1. Create ESP (EFI system partition) using GParted
-  - fat32
+  - filesystem: fat32
-  - 175MB
+  - size: 175MB
   - flags: boot, esp

 1. Find out UUID of newly created esp